6 Most Important Muscle Building Tips

 But building muscle efficiently requires more than just putting in time at the weight rack.
 Along with your strength-training regimen, diet and lifestyle choices all play important roles.

-For those seeking tips on how to gain muscle, here are some strategies to get you started.
+For those seeking muscle building tips, here are some strategies to get you started.

 “You can certainly build muscle with all types of moves, but a strong base in multi-joint efforts, at least some of the time, is a good idea,” says Michael Ormsbee, Ph.D., interim director of the Institute of Sports Science & Medicine at Florida State University.